fbpixelBristol Stool Chart: What Your Stool Says About Your Bowel Health | Thomson Medical

 Similarly, chronic constipation can also obstruct bowels, whereas chronic diarrhoea can increase the difficulty for you to absorb the necessary nutrients from food.
 However, these may be a sign of a more serious condition, so it is better to monitor for a few days before seeing a doctor.

-Does the colour of my stool matter?
+Does the colour of your stool matter?

-As with size and consistency, the colour of your stool can be a helpful signal about what's going on inside your body.
-Varying shades of brown and even a hint of green poop are considered the norm, especially if you consumed green foods like spinach.
 However, if your poop is deviating from the norm and you find yourself passing black or pale stool, it is best to consult a medical professional to figure out the cause, as different coloured stools can be caused by eating certain foods, taking iron supplements, or an underlying condition like bleeding in your digestive tract.

 If you are struggling with having regular bowel movements or your poop does not fall under types 3 and 4 on the Bristol stool chart, it is best to make some lifestyle adjustments, such as:

-1. Incorporating more fibre in your diet from foods like oatmeal, peas and apples.
+• Incorporating more fibre in your diet from foods like oatmeal, peas and apples.

-2. Change your toilet posture to lean forward, rest your forearms on your thighs, lift your heels, or place your feet on a low stool.
+• Change your toilet posture to lean forward, rest your forearms on your thighs, lift your heels, or place your feet on a low stool.

-3. Drink plenty of water.
+• Drink plenty of water.

-4. Stay active by exercising regularly.
+• Stay active by exercising regularly.

-5. Managing your stress.
+• Managing your stress.

 By incorporating such lifestyle changes, it can help alleviate any potential constipation.

-When do I need to see a doctor for abnormal stool?
+When do you need to see a doctor?

 You should contact your doctor if abnormal changes to your stool persist for 2 weeks or more.
 Remember to seek immediate medical treatment if the stool is bright red, black, or a tarry substance.
 These symptoms suggest blood loss, which could become a medical emergency if left untreated.